 Workstations (Tx-Sact, High-end Dell graphics workstation): Visualization and manipulation of molecular systems.
 Job benchmarking and submission

 De novo ligand library design (Daylight Reaction Toolkit): De novo ligand design by linking reactive agents to fragment scaffold.

 Ligand based screening (ROCS and EON, OpenEye): Shape and electrostatic similarity based ligand search.

-Virtual screeening (GOLD (CCDC), GLIDE (Schrodinger)): Screening of small molecule library against protein targets, predicting binding poses and affinity ranking.
+Virtual screening (GOLD (CCDC): Screening of small molecule library against protein targets, predicting binding poses and affinity ranking.

 Molecular Modeling (AMBER, GROAMCS, TINKER, OpenMM): Molecular dynamics simulations of protein-ligand binding; advanced binding affinity/free energy calculation for ligand screening and optimization

-Visuailization (Pymol, VMD, Chimera): Visualization and manipulation of protein-ligand systems.
+Visualization (Datawarrior, Pymol, VMD, Chimera): Chemical space visualization and manipulation of protein-ligand systems.